epfl-ada/ada-2021-project-adamandeve/README.md

 Is there an overall difference across the news sources regarding the most represented type of population ?

+How did two of the most polarized news sources do in terms of diverse speakers?
+Did they do better or worse than expected in 2020?

+Which of the two news sources made more progress in terms of diversity in the quoted speakers?

 ### PROPOSED ADDITIONAL DATASETS